 Councils are not obligated under legislation to refund a development contributions payment.
-Council may consider refunding a development contribution payment in either of the following circumstances:
+Nevertheless, Council may consider refunding a development contribution payment in either of the following circumstances:

 - A consent is modified under section 4.55 of the Act resulting in a reduction in the contribution.
-In this case Council may refund the difference; - The applicant has not commenced the development and decides not to proceed with the consent, including cases where the consent has lapsed.
-In this case the applicant will need to surrender the consent in accordance with section 4.63 of the Act; or - In the case where a subsequent application is made on the same site as the original application, and where contributions have already been paid on this application which will not be completed, a transfer of the contribution payment will be made to the new application before a refund will be considered.
+In this case Council may refund the difference; or - The applicant has not commenced the development and decides not to proceed with the consent, including cases where the consent has lapsed.
+In this case the applicant will need to surrender the consent in accordance with section 4.63 of the Act.

-In these case, Council will only consider refunding the contribution if it is considered that the refund won't materially impact on Council's cash flow and ability to deliver the works in the works program in Appendix F. Except in exceptional circumstances, the applicant should also apply for the refund in writing to Council within 12 months of paying the contribution for which the refund is sought.
+In both cases, Council will only consider refunding the contribution if Council considers the refund won't materially impact on Council's cash flow and ability to deliver the works in the works program in Appendix F. Except in exceptional circumstances, the applicant should also apply for the refund in writing to Council within 12 months of paying the contribution for which the refund is sought.